-2.5 Action 5.
+2.6 Action 6.
 Require all shrimp permit holders to provide economic data.

-At this time there is a lack of data regarding costs and profitability associated with South Atlantic shrimp vessel's harvesting activities, and currently there exists no authority under the current Shrimp FMP (SAFMC 1991) implementing an economic data collection program for the South Atlantic shrimp fisheries.
-NOAA Fisheries Service attempted to collect these data on a voluntary basis in 2005; however, response rates were not sufficient enough to yield statistical estimates with a high level of confidence.
-To remedy this lack of economic fishery data, Action 5 of this amendment proposes to amend the FMP to include a requirement for vessels with South Atlantic rock shrimp permits and South Atlantic penaeid shrimp permits to provide economic data annually upon request.
+At this time there is a lack of data regarding costs and profitability associated with South Atlantic shrimp fisheries' harvesting activities, and currently there exists no authority under the current Shrimp FMP (SAFMC 1991) implementing an economic data collection program for the South Atlantic shrimp fisheries.
+NOAA Fisheries Service attempted to collect these data on a voluntary basis in 2005; however, response rates were not sufficient to yield statistical estimates with a high level of confidence.
+To remedy this lack of economic fishery data, Action 6 of this amendment proposes to amend the FMP to include a requirement for vessels with South Atlantic rock shrimp permits and/or South Atlantic penaeid shrimp permits to provide economic data annually upon request.